 The City of Coconut Creek is committed to delivering the best quality drinking water possible.
 We remain vigilant in meeting the challenges of new regulations, source water protection, water conservation, and community outreach and education while continuing to serve the needs of our water customers.
 Thank you for allowing us to continue providing you and your family with quality drinking water.
 Well-informed customers are our best allies.
+"The City of Coconut Creek failed to provide Florida Department of Environmental Protection (FDEP) the Certificate of Delivery (COD) for the 2021 Consumer Confidence Report (CCR) which was due by August 10, 2022.
+It is an administrative requirement by state law where the Community Water Systems (CWSs) are required to inform the Public of the COD delivery failure.
+Nevertheless, the 2021 CCR was sent to all City residents and customers, therefore, no additional action is needed."
 COCONUT CREEK CITY COMMISSION